tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

     For the POC we should include the following:

-    - An MVC app that changes connectionString from Oracle to SQL Server in Entity Framework.
+    - An MVC app that changes connectionString from Oracle to SQL Server in Entity Framework
-    - A basic form that mirrors what's in the Oracle Forms application.
+    - A basic form that mirrors what's in the Oracle Forms application
-    - The current Oracle database migrated to SQL Server 2017 Enterprise in a test environment.
+    - The current Oracle database migrated to SQL Server 2017 Enterprise in a test environment
     - An upgraded data warehouse using Azure Database Migration Service, including:
-    - Including upgraded SSIS, SSAS, and SSRS projects
+      - Upgraded SSIS, SSAS, and SSRS projects
-    - Testing repointing some of the Excel worksheets to a new test data warehouse.
+    - Testing repointing some of the Excel worksheets to a new test data warehouse
     - Implement new features in the new OLTP SQL Server database including:
         - JSON Data Store
         - SQL Server Stretch Database